 In such systems the requirement is that the components move relative to each other when a certain torque value is exceeded.
-This is to provide protection to other components, or external users, when the defined torque value is exceeded.
+This is to provide protection to other components or external users.

-• Torque slip variation - How much tolerance do you allow in the torque variation.
-This is normally expressed as a percentage of the nominal torque (such as ±15%) or can be expressed as actual values (such as ±5N).
+• Torque slip variation – How much tolerance do you allow in the torque variation?
+This is normally expressed as a percentage of the nominal torque (such as ±15%) or can be expressed as actual values (such as ±5Nm).

 The features needed depend on the requirements and normally it is down to the balance between how much radial load the tolerance ring has to withstand and the strength of the components.
 Below are the 3 most common arrangements of tolerance rings with their benefits and drawbacks.